REVIEWS of COMPANIES and PRODUCTS

 on Leila, in Winnipeg, has offered very good pricing on a number of

-electronics and appliances I have purchased the past few years.
+electronics and appliances purchased the past few years.

 The Pentax

-Optio 43WR, is a wonderful, rugged, compact water resistant digital
+Optio 43WR, was a wonderful, rugged, compact water resistant digital

 camera.
 I have used it extensively the past 4 months and have found it